simpleloop/simple-docker-backup/README.md

 # simple docker container backup using [backup gem](https://github.com/backup/backup)

 The purpose of this repo is to facilitate backups for docker containers.
+It is a reusable docker container backup utility for multi docker container setups.
-It is possible to backup files and databases linked via docker --link .
+Out of the box it provides the possibility to backup files and databases linked via docker --link.
+Extending it to include other backups is easy - just setup a new backup model in /models and adjust the docker entrypoint to include the model.

 ## Setup Backup